XeroAPI/Xero-Java/README.md

 # Xero-Java
-A skinny Java wrapper of the Xero API.
-Supports Accounting API.
+This is the official Java SDK for the Xero API.
+Currently, supports Accounting API.
 All third party libraries dependencies managed with Maven

 ### Xero App
 You'll need to decide which type of Xero app you'll be building (Public, Private or Partner).
-Go to http://app.xero.com to login and create your app.
+Go to [http://app.xero.com](http://app.xero.com) and login with your Xero user account and create an app.

 ### config.json
 Located in src/main/resources is the config.json file.
-There are examples for public, private and partner - but the Config.java will look in this folder at the config.json file in order to initialize you Java code.
+There are examples for public, private and partner - but the Config.java will look in this folder at the config.json file in order to initialize your Java code.

-Below are the unique values you'll set in config.json for each type of Xero app.
+Here is an example of config.json for a Partner App.

 ```javascript
 {